opportunity-zh/php-docker-intro/README.md

 ## How to run this project
 Run the command `docker-compose up` inside the docker folder.
+View the project in the browser with `localhost:8000`

 ## What is this repo for?
 This is a simple php docker-compose setup with nginx.